lazear/sage/DOCS.md

       "min_len": 5,           // Optional[int] {default=5}, Minimum AA length of peptides to search
       "max_len": 50,          // Optional[int] {default=50}, Maximum AA length of peptides to search
       "cleave_at": "KR",      // Optional[str] {default='KR'}.
 Amino acids to cleave at
-      "restrict": "P",        // Optional[char/single AA] {default='P'}.
-Do not cleave if this AA follows the cleavage site "c_terminal": false,      // Optional[bool] {default=true}.
+      "restrict": "P",        // Optional[str] {default='P'}.
+Do not cleave if one of these AAs follows the cleavage site "c_terminal": false,      // Optional[bool] {default=true}.
 Cleave at c terminus of matching amino acid "semi_enzymatic": false      // Optional[bool] {default=false}.
 Generate semi-enzymatic peptides },